Our view: Reducing gun violence can't be at the expense of social justice reform

 The high-profile visit follows the shootings of New York Police Department officers Wilbert Mora and Jason Rivera in Harlem last month after they were called to respond to a domestic disturbance.
 Rivera, 22, died at the scene.
 Mora, 27, died after being taken off life support last week.

-Obviously, it's critical that elected officials work to make our communities safe — and we need them to do so.
+Obviously, it's critical that elected officials work to make our communities safe — and we expect them to do so.

-Ed Forbes: Phil Murphy begins a second term.
-Here's what he revealed about his agenda

 They must avoid the false choice, however, that tamping down crime means violating civil rights or disrespecting the people who live in the neighborhoods most affected by crime.
 It is quite possible, and necessary, to improve public safety while also addressing social injustice and systemic racism.